dimstav23/SPP/README.md

 $ exit
 ```

+Optional compile parameters for `SPP PMDK`:
+- `SPP_OFF=1` to disable the SPP modifications and have the plain `PMDK`.
-Optional compile parameter for `SPP PMDK`: `TAG_BITS` to determine the tag size for the returned tagged pointer structure.
+- `TAG_BITS=xx` to determine the tag size for the returned tagged pointer structure.

-**Important**: If you use this parameter, this has to be passed to `SPP runtime library` building phase above (Step 3) as well as to any compiling module of your own (so that it does not mess up with the internal struct definitions).
+**Important**: If you use the `TAG_BITS` parameter, this has to be passed to `SPP runtime library` building phase above (Step 3) as well as to any compiling module of your own (so that it does not mess up with the internal struct definitions).

 5. **Enter in the ```nix-shell``` with all the dependencies and built projects:**
 ```console